graybriggs/COMP317-liv-SIMPLE-interpreter/README.md

+# SImplE Interpreter
-# An Javascript intepreter for the language SImplE presented in the module COMP317 - Semantics of Programming Languages at the University of liverpool.
+A Javascript intepreter for the language SImplE presented in the module COMP317 - Semantics of Programming Languages at the University of liverpool.